 Students who leave the building without authorization before the end of the day will be counted as truant.
-We will make every effort (e.g., following the student outside) to ensure a safe return to the building.
+We will make every effort (e.g., following the student outside) to ensure a safe return to the building).
 As a safety precaution, ALC staff will notify the Toledo Police Department and parents/guardians.
+Students that have left school grounds may not be permitted back in the building or on transportation if deemed a safety risk to others.